rdhar8502/Ericka-Personal-Assistance/README.md

 google api client : pip install google-api-client for voice output : pip install pyttsx3 for voice input : speech recognizer

+Note : Place.py is a place extaracter from string.
+It accept a csv file. you can make a csv file for your own place list.